Sunday, June 21, 2009

 Trip to New York Paid For by Paul McCartney

 I was one of three winners of a contest put on by Paul McCartney.
 Paul, as you might know, purchased the ownership of the publishing rights to most of the songs written by Buddy Holly.
-This was in 1976 just two years before the very successful release of the motion picture "The Buddy Holly Story" starring Gary Busey.
+This was in 1976 just two years before the release of the very successful motion picture "The Buddy Holly Story" starring Gary Busey.
 This movie had so much to do with restoring Buddy Holly's fame, thus a constant source of income for Paul McCartney.
 For decades Paul would put on some kind of annual event in the United Kingdom to promote Buddy Holly, usually near Buddy's birthday in September.

 In 1990, Paul decided to hold his annual Buddy Holly event in New York City to promote the Fall debut of the musical production "BUDDY: the Buddy Holly Story" starring Paul Hipp on Broadway.
 The event would include two nights of live music at the popular Lone Star Roadhouse, a nightclub more like what you would see in Texas than right around the corner from the Ed Sullivan Theater.
 The first night was an invitation-only event on September 4, 1990, the second night open to the public.